128technology/docs/docs/upgrade_legacy.md

 4. Once the download is complete, use the command `send command upgrade router [your router name]` to initiate the upgrade process.

 The conductor's _automated provisioner_ will upgrade both nodes in a high availability router in series to minimize/avoid downtime.
 Despite this, it is still recommended to perform upgrade activity during periods of low traffic or maintenance windows.

-### Versions Prior to 5.6.0

-Similar to the process for upgrading using the PCLI, the upgrade process using the GUI is done in two stages: *download* and *upgrade*.

-1. Navigate to the Router page in the Conductor's GUI.
-Routers that have available upgrades are indicated with the green **Upgrade SSR** icon (the arrow within a circle) in the router list.
-2. Click on the **Upgrade SSR** icon next to your router.
-A list of upgrade and download options appears.
-This list is filterable if the list grows large.
-3. Click on the target release in the Available Downloads section of the list.
-4. Confirm the operation to begin downloading the software.
-Clicking on the router in the router list shows download progress.
-5. Once complete, click the **Upgrade SSR** icon again, and select the target software release from the Available Upgrades list.
-Confirm this operation to begin the upgrade process.

-The Automated Provisioner upgrades both nodes in a high availability router in series to minimize/avoid downtime.
-Despite this, it is still recommended to perform upgrade activity during periods of low traffic or maintenance windows.

 ### Upgrading Using the Interactive Installer